How to Introduce Your New Puppy to Your Dog!

 2. Go to a Neutral Location

-Next, our recommendation to our students’ parents is to bring their pups to a neutral location.
+Next, our recommendation to our Puppy Academy students’ parents is to bring their pups to a neutral location.
 Pick a place like around the corner from your house or at a nearby park for their first interaction.
 This will also mitigate any territorial behaviors and just allow your older puppy to engage with your new puppy without feeling like their space is being encroached.

 3. Remove Your Current Pups’ Things